Real Estate Lingo Decoded

 Biweekly Payment Mortgage: a mortgage paid twice a month instead of once a month which can reduce the total interest to be paid during the duration of the mortgage.

-Borrower: a individual who has been approved for a loan or mortgage and and is then responsible to repay it.
+Borrower: an individual who has been approved for a loan or mortgage and is then responsible to repay it.

 Bridge Loan: a short-term loan that can sometimes be arranged to "bridge" the time a borrower requires funds and is coming into funds.